- SENATORS' STATEMENTS

-Honourable senators, real progress has been made in the education of French language minorities since the middle of the last century.
-I have already mentioned the important role played by the successive governments of Louis J. Robichaud and Richard Hatfield, in New Brunswick, in ensuring French language education for Acadians.
+Honourable senators, real progress has been made in the education of French-language minorities since the middle of the last century.
+I have already mentioned the important role played by the successive governments of Louis J. Robichaud and Richard Hatfield, in New Brunswick, in ensuring French-language education for Acadians.

-The progress made by francophone minorities elsewhere in Canada, especially in St. John and Fredericton, New Brunswick, was made possible by article 23 of the Canadian Charter of Rights and Freedoms in the Constitution Act, 1982.
+The progress made by francophone minorities elsewhere in Canada, especially in St. John and Fredericton, New Brunswick, was made possible by section 23 of the Canadian Charter of Rights and Freedoms in the Constitution Act, 1982.

-Minorities have obtained the right to manage and control their educational institutions thanks to successive court rulings.
+Minorities have obtained the right to manage and control their own educational institutions thanks to successive court rulings.
 Francophones have obtained the right to manage their own school system, and governments have had to fund French public schools.

 Obtaining what is considered a legitimate right did not just happen by magic.
 It took legal battles, including appeals to the highest court in the land.
 When the rights of francophone minorities were affirmed, governments took action, and opponents and critics of bilingualism accused the courts of judicial activism.

 That is why today, honourable senators, we can say that despite real progress, nothing can be taken for granted.
-We must always be vigilant, not just because the forces of assimilation are ever- present, but because opponents are just as fierce.
+We must always be vigilant, not just because the forces of assimilation are ever-present, but because opponents are just as fierce.

-As recently as last November, the editorial writers for New Brunswick English newspapers blamed bilingualism and the duality in education and health for the province's financial and budget difficulties, as well as the size of its debt.
+As recently as last November, editorial writers for New Brunswick English newspapers blamed bilingualism and the duality in education and health for the province's financial and budget difficulties, as well as the size of its debt.

 About 100 leaders of the Acadian community released a letter setting the record straight.
-In it, they say that Acadians pay taxes too, and that the bilingual status of New Brunswick, and its bilingual workforce, give the province competitive advantages and revenues.
+In it, they say that Acadians pay taxes too and that the bilingual status of New Brunswick, and its bilingual workforce, give the province competitive advantages and revenues.

 There are also taxpayers working in businesses related to arts and communications, as well as in the small and medium-sized businesses created by Acadians in every part of the province.
 These entrepreneurs include many University of Moncton graduates.
-And what about the millions of dollars spent by tourists who are attracted to Acadian festivals and artistic locales?
+What about the millions of dollars spent by tourists who are attracted to Acadian festivals and artistic locales?

 That is how a minority community that is proud of its language can react to and express itself in the face of adversity.
 Today's Acadians know how to react because of the education they received and the pride they feel about the road travelled.

 Fifty years ago, such an immediate and clear reaction would probably not have been possible.
 Pride in being able to speak and write one's language properly is the basis for the survival of a minority language.
-Clearly expressing what we think and, more importantly, transmitting what defines us — including our values and our culture — to future generations will allow us to survive in French.
+Clearly expressing what we think and, more importantly, transmitting what defines us — our values and our culture — to future generations will allow us to survive in French.

 To ensure the survival of French in a minority setting, we are almost forced to wage a constant and continuous battle.
 That fight has to be fought every day.
 We must show resilience.